The 1972 march that over a decade later would be known as the Dallas Gay Pride Parade.

 During the wee hours of June 28, 1969, a riot broke out during a police raid at New York City’s Stonewall Inn — a gay bar in Greenwich Village.
 Those in the surrounding neighborhood erupted in response.
 Rioters threw bottles and rushed police barricades.
 Drag queens kicked their heels in the air like the Rockettes and sang: “We are the Stonewall girls.
 We wear our hair in curls … We wear our dungarees above our nelly knees …”

 The riots were a rallying call.
 And change was in the air.
-Fifty years later, our zeitgeist begs a reexamination of gay culture — and not just in the United States, but also in my own city of Dallas.
+Fifty years later, our zeitgeist begs a reexamination of gay culture — and not just in the United States, but also in our own city of Dallas.

 In the five decades following the riot that sparked the gay community to stand up for equal rights, much has shifted.
 In Dallas, a city smack in the center of what many would call the conservative South, gay culture thrives.
 Our city has been credited as one of the most gay-friendly in the country, alongside New York, San Francisco, and others on both coasts.